darkforest-eth/darkforest-v0.3/README.md

 ### Client Development Setup

-All of our client related code are located in the `/client` directory.
+All of our client related code is located in the `/client` directory.

 Currently, after following the setup below, you will be able to have a locally running client that will point towards the current playtest contract on Ropsten.
 The production contract address is stored in `/client/src/utils/prod_contract_addr.ts`.